-After winning an NCAA title at Ohio State in 1960 playing alongside Jerry Lucas, John Havlicek joined the NBA in 1962 as the seventh overall pick by the Boston Celtics.
+After winning an NCAA title at Ohio State in 1960 playing alongside Jerry Lucas, John "Hondo" Havlicek joined the NBA in 1962 as the seventh-overall pick by the Boston Celtics.
 He was also selected in the 1962 NFL Draft by the Cleveland Browns, but decided to focus solely on basketball.

 John Havlicek spent his entire career with the Celtics, totaling eight NBA championships and 13 All-Star selections and setting many franchise records.
 The all-time leader in points for the Boston Celtics, Havlicek's number 17 was retired by the team and he was later added to the Basketball Hall of Fame.

 Although John Havlicek played 16 seasons in the NBA, his card options are limited, especially from the beginning of his career.
 His first cards were not produced until 1969 and the earliest cards were not issued in great supply.
 Beginning in 1969-70 Topps, Havlicek was consistently featured in basketball card releases until his retirement following the 1977-78 season.

-John Havlicek does not have a ton of signed cards, but he has signed for several modern products from Panini and Upper Deck.
+John Havlicek does not have a ton of autograph cards, but he has signed for several modern products from Panini and Upper Deck.
 The earliest autographed cards for Havlicek can be found in 1999 Upper Deck Century Legends and the first relic card came in 2001-02 Upper Deck and Upper Deck Legends.

 John Havlicek Rookie Card and Key Early Cards

 Click on the image or listing to shop for cards on eBay or to check current values.

 Part of an unreleased test set from Topps, apparently as they pursued the NBA license, this is the earliest John Havlicek card and considered by many as his true rookie card.
 The 22-card set features a simple black-and-white design and the card backs could be lined up to form an image of Wilt Chamberlain.
 Collectors will notice that the card actually misspells Havlicek's last name.
 These rare cards rarely surface and are tough to find in high grade when they do.